 It’s time for something different.

-- 1 whole orange or lemon, preferably organic (to avoid having pesticides in your hairspray)
+- 1 whole orange (for dark hair) or lemon (for light hair), preferably organic (to avoid having pesticides in your hairspray)

-- 2 cups filtered water (find the best water purification systems here)
+- 2 cups distilled or filtered water (find the best water purification systems here)

 - 6-8 drops of lavender essential oil (find 100% pure essential oils here)

 Cut a whole orange or lemon into wedges and combine with 2 cups water in a small pot.
-Boil over medium high heat and reduce liquid by half.
+Boil over medium high heat until liquid is reduced by half.

 Strain liquid through cheesecloth into a measuring cup.
 If you boiled too much liquid out add water until you have 1 cup.
 Allow citrus juice to cool.

-Add alcohol and essential oils to the cup of citrus juice.
+Combine alcohol and essential oils in a small bowl, swirl to mix, then add to the cup of citrus juice.
 (Feel free to experiment with your favorite essential oil or leave them out altogether.)

-Use a funnel to pour into a spray bottle (at least 10 oz.).
-Shake gently before each use.
+Use a funnel to pour into a spray bottle with a fine mister and shake to combine ingredients.
+Shake before each use.

 This formula has been tested on my brunette hair.
 Use an orange for darker hair, and lemons only if your hair is light-colored.
 There is a chance the lemon can lighten your hair when exposed to sunlight.